DE EN FR

 9. Master data: equipment and favorites

-Master data is managed only in the web app.
-The mobile app reads it and caches it locally so it is available offline for tour entry.
+Master data — equipment, equipment groups, favorites and tournaments — is managed via the ‘Configuration’ menu.
+This works both in the web app and in the mobile app.
+The mobile app also keeps master data locally so it is available offline for tour entry.

 Equipment

 An equipment item is a concrete vehicle or sports gear — e.g. ‘Road bike Cervélo’, ‘MTB hardtail’, ‘Motorcycle BMW’, ‘Hiking boots’, ‘Kayak’ or ‘XC skis’.
 The list is user-specific.
-New items are created in the ‘Equipment’ menu via ‘New equipment’.
+New items are created under ‘Configuration’ → ‘Equipment’ via ‘New equipment’.
 The name is editable by clicking on it.
 Order is adjustable by drag-and-drop or sort value.
 An item can only be deleted if no tour references it anymore.

 Equipment groups